lanceman2/Quickstream_dev/README.md

 can be completely avoided using a pass-through buffer.

 It's simple.
 There is no learning curve.
 There's just less there.
-There is only one interface for a given functionality.
+There is only one interface for a given faststream primitive functionality.

 The stream may repartition its process and threading scheme at launch-time and run-time based on stream flow measures, and so it can be adaptive and